yidarvin/wedding/README.md

 ## Downloading the Origami Images

 We use [this site](http://origami-fantasia.com/e/gallery.html) to find apt origami fold patterns.
-Origami fold patterns in cross raw look like this:
+Origami fold patterns in the raw look like this:

 <img align="center" img src="test_images/wild_goose_cp.jpg" width="256">